 Drawing on the experience of Weapons of the Spirit, the Chambon Foundation has also specialized in the production and distribution of motion picture and television documentaries dealing with other as yet uncharted and important aspects of the Nazi era—in the last years when it is possible to make such documentaries with the participation of eyewitnesses to those events.
 Among Chambon Foundation documentaries are Jacky and Lisa Comforty's award-winning 2002 The OptimistsThe Story of the Rescue of the Bulgarian Jews From the Holocaust, and Pierre Sauvage's upcoming And Crown Thy Good: Varian Fry in Marseille.

 Pierre Sauvage is a popular public speaker about Le Chambon, the Varian Fry mission, the Holocaust and their meaning for us today.
 It was only at the age of 18 that Sauvage learned that he was Jewish and a child survivor of the Holocaust.
-His lecturing and public appearances, with or without Weapons of the Spirit (the 90-minute documentary is also available in a 35-minute Classroom Version) are all under the Chambon Foundation’s auspices, and support the foundation’s activities.The Chambon Foundation also hopes to be involved in the production of a dramatic motion picture to be adapted from Mary Jayne Gold's memoir Crossroads Marseille 1940, to which Pierre Sauvage owns all rights.
-Hopes for another dramatic motion picture to be based on Nathan Stoltzfus' Resistance of the Heart—about the historic Rosenstrasse protest in Berlin—have had to be set aside following the release of a German-language film on the same event.
+His lecturing and public appearances, with or without Weapons of the Spirit (the upcoming revised 92-minute documentary will also be avaiable in a new 37-minute Short Version) are all under the Chambon Foundation’s auspices, and support the foundation’s activities.The Chambon Foundation also hopes to be involved in the production of a dramatic motion picture to be adapted from Mary Jayne Gold's memoir Crossroads Marseille 1940, to which Pierre Sauvage was willed all rights.

 Largely with the assistance of businessman Hal Kass, the Chambon Foundation has in the past provided occasional financial assistance to needy wartime rescuers of Jews.
 The full one hundred percent of all contributions made out specifically to Friends of the Righteous went to such individuals and their families; all operating costs were independently subsidized.